xtreger/handbook-of-best-practices/README.md

 &nbsp;

-The following steps will give you an idea of what you should look for when reviewing the code:
+####The following steps will give you an idea of what you should look for when reviewing the code:

-&nbsp;

 ### 1. How to perform a Tool-Assisted code review